toannguyen1904/MMMAL-NET/README.md

 If you want to test the MMMAL-Net, just run ``python test.py``.
 You need to specify the ``model_path`` in ``test.py`` to choose the checkpoint model for testing.

 ## Model
-We also provide the checkpoint model trained by ourselves for 60 epochs on FGVC-Aircraft daataset, you can see it at **checkpoint/aircraft/epoch58.pth** 94.21% test accuracy.
+We also provide the checkpoint model trained by ourselves for 60 epochs on FGVC-Aircraft daataset, you can see it at **checkpoint/aircraft/epoch58.pth** with 94.21% test accuracy.